And we're going to talk a little bit about the Shanghai Gold Exchange and what's happening.

-And um so China is making a huge move to accumulate gold.
+And so China is making a huge move to accumulate gold.

 That's been one of the many driving factors.

-I mean, we have we're into record territory we've passed in terms of real terms when gold shot up to eight hundred dollars an ounce.
+I mean, we're into record territory we've passed in terms of real terms when gold shot up to $800 an ounce.

 But it's because there are so many different things that are driving it simultaneously.

-As a matter of fact, um they're trying to de westernize the global bullion market, says uh Zero Hedge.
+As a matter of fact, they're trying to de-westernize the global bullion market, says Zero Hedge.

 China's trying to place that with Shanghai, perhaps Hong Kong as well.

-I thought the story last week about uh the Hong Kong play was really important because we already have the Shanghai gold exchange, and it it just highlights the the move that China's making, as well as the BRICS nations to make the move of of commodity pricing eastward.
+I thought the story last week about the Hong Kong play was really important because we already have the Shanghai Gold Exchange, and it just highlights the move that China is making, as well as the BRICS nations, to make the move of commodity pricing eastward.

 Did you know that?

-And uh well that but they've got a central banker as uh as uh their prime minister or whatever, so I guess they're covered, right?
+But they've got a central banker as their prime minister or whatever.

-You don't need gold if you got a central banker.
+You don't need gold if you've got a central banker.

-I think that's uh that's a key indicator of of where we're headed uh in this in this decade and especially in this century is that everything is flowing out of the hands of of the West.
+I think that's a key indicator of where we're headed in this decade and especially in this century is that everything is flowing out of the hands of the West.

-And they had an interview with with Ray Dalio, and he was talking about you know the the juxtaposition of 1945 when the un United States had about eighty percent of the world's money.
+And they had an interview with Ray Dalio, and he was talking about the juxtaposition of 1945 when the United States had about 80% of the world's money.

-You know, we were about five percent of the world's population, about fifty percent or more of the wealth, and then that's completely dissipated and uh it's flowing eastward and is being decentralized uh out of our hands for sure.
+And then that's completely dissipated and it's flowing eastward and is being decentralized out of our hands for sure.

-So dollar domination is is really uh I think in in this timeline uh is real in danger of of losing uh more and more market share.
+So dollar domination is really, I think in this timeline, it's really in danger of losing more and more market share.

 Yes.

-Uh Zero Hedge had a headline said nobody is hedged for the real gold panic.
+Zero Hedge had a headline said, nobody is hedged for the real gold panic.

 That hasn't even started yet.